vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Boxplot of Retweet Count

-The next figure shows a boxplot of the retweet counts for the instances in this dataset, clearly showing that the most values lie around 0, and there are severe outliers.
+The next figure shows a boxplot of the retweet counts for the instances in this dataset, clearly showing that its most values lay around 0 and can reach up to more than 8 (remember this features was log-transformed).
+Therefore, there might be severe outliers in this feature.

 ![logo](images/7_retweet_boxplot.png)

 ### Reply Boxplot

-The following addresses the total number of replies for a given twitter, which lay mainly around 0, but can contain several outliers, distorting its distribution.
+The following addresses the total number of replies for a given twitter, which lay mainly around 0, but can contain several outliers (the log-transformation was previously applied), distorting its distribution.

 ![logo](images/8_reply_boxplot.png)